Onion Creek Ranch, Lohn, Texas

 BACK TO

-Disease can enter the producer's farm or ranch from many sources.
-Introducing new animals is the usual avenue but definitely not the only way that illness finds its way into the herd.
+Diseases can enter your property from many sources.
+Introducing new animals is the usual avenue, but not the only way.

 2) Offering stud service.
-This typically involves bringing other producers' does onto the property for service by an on-site buck.
+This involves bringing other goat raisers' does onto the property for breeding service by an on-site buck or using someone else's buck to breed your does.

 3) Goat shows.
 A huge source of infection and illness, shows are like children's day-care centers -- incubators for disease.

 4) Visitors.
-Infectious materials can enter on visitors' shoes, clothing, and hair; on the tires of their vehicles; in hay, water, tubs/buckets, feed and other supplies that visitors have brought with them.
+Infectious materials can enter on visitors' shoes, clothing, skin, and hair; on the tires of vehicles; in hay, water, tubs/buckets, feed and other items.
+Major source: your VET.

 5) Unclean conditions in pens and pastures.